-5.1 Forecasts have been refreshed to update the latest information on births, cohort growth and housing developments.
-These were submitted to DfE during July 2021.
-They reflect notable changes in migration trends.
-Information on the changes and implications to schools has been shared via Primary and Secondary School Forums.
-Schools are reminded annually of their duty to share their admission numbers with the Council and are required to notify the Council of and consult on any changes to their admission arrangements.
-Ongoing consultation will continue to take place as required with key external stakeholders in all projects within the Schools' Capital Programme
+Forecasts have been refreshed to update the latest information on births, cohort growth (including migration and cross-border movement) and housing developments.
+These were submitted to DfE during July 2022.
+They reflect notable changes in migration trends, particularly including the impact of pupil numbers arriving from resettlement schemes within the region.
+Information on the changes and implications to schools has been shared through Primary and Secondary School Forums, as well as via consortia or network meetings, meetings with schools, trusts and governing bodies.
+In some circumstances, schools have been targeted and consulted directly to consider additional places.
+Schools are reminded annually of their duty to notify the Council of and consult on any changes to their admission arrangements.
+Ongoing consultation will continue to take place as required with key external stakeholders in all projects within the Schools' Capital Programme.